Is Her's Correct? Can We Use It?

 Why People Make This Mistake?

-Especially with those possessive pronouns, like hers and theirs that end in S already, you might instinctively add the apostrophe.
-But remember that it's wrong.
+Especially with those possessive pronouns, like 'hers' and 'theirs' ending in S already, you might instinctively add the apostrophe.
+But it's wrong.

 Function 1: Possessive Pronoun